Different than honors and awards, certifications may have to be to included on your resume, depending on the industry you’re applying to.

 Many professions require its employees to hold certain licenses or certifications.
-According to the BLS, over 65% of people employed in legal occupations hold license and certificates.
+According to the BLS, over 65% of people employed in legal occupations hold licenses and certificates.
 76% of Healthcare practitioners hold licenses and certifications.

 Some professions may require more than one certificate.
 For examples, lawyers that have passed the bar need to indicate membership of a state’s bar.
 The job description will usually make required certifications clear.
 These certifications need to be listed on your resume.